HiltonRosenfeld/ai-as-an-api/README.md

 ### Procedure:
 To start with you will create an Astra database and initialise a GitPod environment.
 Those steps are documented below.

-The remainder of the workshop continues from within the GitPod environment deployed in Step 2.
+The remainder of the workshop continues from within the GitPod environment deployed in Step 2, and the Jupyter notebook in Step 3.

 ---